shailesh-ladumor/one-signal/README.md

 [![Monthly Downloads](https://poser.pugx.org/ladumor/one-signal/d/monthly)](https://packagist.org/packages/ladumor/one-signal)
 [![License](https://poser.pugx.org/ladumor/one-signal/license)](LICENSE.md)

+# Give a Star if this package realy usefull to you. it's free :laughing:

 ## :film_strip: here are video tutorials
 #### How to install and how to implement notifications and devices APIs.